 Enjoy traveling along historic Route 66, near Albuquerque, to visit additional state monuments and attractions including the Petroglyph National Monument and the White Sands Missile Range.
-Take a break in the Albuquerque area as a guest of Best Western hotels, providing excellent accommodations and guest services.
+Take a break in the Albuquerque area before you make your way on to the next stage of the trek.

 Quiet, remote, and tucked away in a sanctuary of ponderosa pines and forested mountains, Fenton Lake State Park is a haven for fishing, wildlife viewing, hiking, and picnicking.
 It is also a popular location for cross country skiing in the winter.

 Located north of Albuquerque and Santa Fe, this park is open 24 hours a day year round.
 Visitors to the park will be most struck by Northern New Mexico's stunning and peaceful wilderness and postcard worthy snapshots of the lake.